Dap9/nvim/README.md

  - `<leader>gg` -> show git graph

 ### LSP
-NOTE: These only work if an LSP server is running for the active buffer
+**NOTE: These only work if an LSP server is running for the active buffer.
+Also, most of these are the default ones that are in the LSP setup examples, but are technically 'custom' to my setup so I have put them here anyway**

  - `<space>e` -> show lsp diagnostics
  - `<space>q` -> show lsp diagnostic list